chiragGu/ChiragGupta_Project_KotakMahindra_Scraper/README.md

 To run the python script you need to have the following:
     -- A Python IDE
-    -- BeautifulSoup, requests and json libraries
+    -- BeautifulSoup, requests and Json libraries